aanunnon/Easy-to-use-Omnipose-Cell-Analysis/README.md

 #### Run through terminal
 1. Open terminal.
-2. Activate the omnipose environment, you should then see `(omnipose)` in your command line:
+2. Activate the easyOmnipose environment, you should then see `(easyOmnipose)` in your command line:

     ```bash
-    conda activate omnipose
+    conda activate easyOmnipose
     ```

 3. In the terminal, write the following command, but don't press enter yet: